 I discovered Kirin Heartland about ten years ago, and it instantly became my favorite Japanese beer.
 I even conducted a blind taste-test with 8 other Japanese lagers, and I was able to identify it instantly.
 Although it’s brewed by Kirin, it’s not very easy to find in Japan.
 I’ve only seen it on tap in four or five places, it’s rarely found in supermarkets, and I’ve never seen it in a convenience store.
 In fact, most liquor shops don’t even carry it.

 Naturally, I got excited when I read that Steffen’s GlutenTox test detected no gluten above 5 ppm.
 Since I like it so much, I decided to “spend” one of my remaining Imutest kits to see what the result would be.

 Brewing location: Japan

 Test kit: Imutest Gluten-in-Food Kit

-Test result: There is a not-so-faint pink spot on the left side of the testing area, which is an indication of the presence of gluten.
+Test result: There is a very faint, but visible, pink spot on the left side of the testing area, which is an indication of the presence of gluten… but not much.
 The pink spot on the right test area (C) is a control spot and indicates that the extract/sample is suitable, the test has been performed correctly, and all reagents are active.
-The gluten content of the sample can be estimated according to the intensity of the pink test spot.
-Despite the use of rice and corn in the brewing process, this sample of Sapporo Black Label seems to have a relatively high gluten content compared to other Japanese lagers I’ve tested.